Montauk (Clermont, Iowa): Montauk

-Initially the Larrabee's lived closer to the Turkey River, but fearing illnesses such as malaria his wife Anna desired a house on the hill.
+Initially the Larrabee's lived closer to the Turkey River, but fearing illnesses such as malaria his wife Anna Matilda Appelman desired a house on the hill.
 The two-story, 14 room, Italianate mansion was designed by Milwaukee architect E. Townsend Mix.
 The bricks for its construction were kilned at Clermont, and the stone was quarried at the Williams Quarry from nearby Clermont.
 The porches and the widow's walk that caps the hip roof are composed of wood.
 The house was named after Montauk Point Light as an homage to Mrs. Larrabee's seafaring family.

 Montauk was a working farm with a caretaker's house, water tower, well house, laundry, creamery, workshop, barn, corncribs, sheds, vegetable garden, orchard.
 They raised peacocks, turkeys, chickens, and cattle.

 The house contains many works of art from artists such as Louise Élisabeth Vigée Le Brun, William Bradford, and Pieter de Molijn.
 Iowa artist David John Cue painted the family's portraits.
 The yard has four bronze statues of Generals Ulysses S. Grant, William Tecumseh Sherman and Grenville M. Dodge and Admiral David Farragut.
 They were commissioned by Larrabee and created by George Edwin Bissell and J. Massey Rhind.

 After Larrabee's death in 1912 the house remained in the family.
 His daughter Anna was the last member of the family to live here, and she maintained it until her death in 1965.
 The family opened the house to the public in 1967.
 They maintained ownership until 1976 when they deeded the house, its contents and 40 acre of land to the state of Iowa.
 The State Historical Society of Iowa preserves the property.
 It was dedicated as a state preserve in 1984.